Top 10 DIY Infant Toddler Halloween Costumes for Under $20

 Michelle didn’t let the rough times of the 2009 recession and the layoff of her husband hold her back and using items found around the house, put together her “best creation yet”.
 Check out her Toddler Kool Aid Man costume.

 The idea of a sumo wrestler dawned upon Christina as she was watching her son walking around in his diaper one day (“He was still pretty chunky back then..”).
 Aside from the quilt filling, a neat idea for the Sumo hair bun, was to use a pincushion under the black skull cap, tied off with a hair band.

 8. DIY Cuckoo Clock Infant Toddler Halloween Costumes

 Josh’s two-year old son’s obsession with Cuckoo clocks was the inspiration for this costume (which one a prize in our 2010 Costume Contest).
 Josh didn’t find any such costumes online, so he decided to come up with the original idea himself and provides a detailed writeup explaining how he turned his son into a Cuckoo bird walking around in a Cuckoo clock.

 9. Max from Where The Wild Things Are Toddler Costume

 Megan’s daughter is “loud and dramatic”, so a Max costume was a perfect fit for her.
 The costume is all hot glue and completely no-sew and won the Best Storybook Character prize at a local costume contest.

 10. Homemade Toddler Chicken Costume

-Karla created this Toddler Chicken costume for her eldest daughter, and seven years later her baby sister (in the picture) made great use of it.
+Karla created this Toddler Chicken costume for her eldest daughter.
+Seven years later her baby sister (in the picture) made great use of it.
 The yellow chicken feet are actually yellow kitchen gloves and “there’s nothing like an 18-month old toddler waddling around like a little chicken,” recalls Karla.